legendsland/legendsland.github.com/project/index.md

 ### [Reduci.net][reduci]

-This is it.
-The site is boring and has not much contents now.
+The site is just started and has not much contents now.
 But I have plans to build/grow it well.
-Today I read a amazing post [Blogging like a hacker][blog-hacker] written by Jeklly\'s creator.
+I read a amazing post [Blogging like a hacker][blog-hacker] written by Jeklly\'s creator.
 I think the post is neither about cool techlonogies, nor about efficient blogging tools.
 It is all about starting and improving things you love.
 I have my own opinions about blogging and writing and I think it\'s the time to bring those ideas out of brain.
 Jekyll and github is a good start.
 Btw, I hope you like my English posts.

 ### [4Clojure answers][4clj-ans]

 I am learning [Clojure][clj] recently which is a relative new programming language of Lisp family.
-It is pratical fucntional language hosted on JVM/Javascript created by [Rich Hickey][richhickey] at 2007.
+It is a pratical fucntional language hosted on JVM/Javascript created by [Rich Hickey][richhickey] at 2007.
 [4Clojure][4clj] is a website providing programming execises online.
 There are lots of programming problems there with different difficulty levels.
 You can practise online without local Clojure enrivonment.

-### Links <small>(unpublic yet)</small>
+### Link <small>(unpublic yet)</small>

-A human-produced hpyer-link system.
-There are not just http links but rather the threads and the nets of all your ideas and knowledge that can be shared and connected by others too.
+A human-produced hyper-link system.
+There are not just http links but rather the threads and the nets of all your ideas and knowledge that can be shared and connected.
+Sometimes it is better to connect all your thoughts like [this](/map/reducer.html).

-### Lean life <small>(unpublic yet)</small>
+### Lean <small>(unpublic yet)</small>

 It\'s about personal lean.
 The idea of lean is super great which has applied in many fields including factories and startups.
 I think it can be also applied in our daily work and life.
 I am writing a lean GTD web application that would be taken as the roadmap and hotspots of your life.